mongodb/specifications/source/unified-test-format/unified-test-format.rst

 `````````````
 This operator may be used anywhere a matched value is expected (including
 `expectResult <operation_expectResult_>`_) and the expected and actual values
 are documents.
-The test runner MUST treat the expected value as a root-level
+The test runner MUST treat the actual value as a root-level
 document as described in `Evaluating Matches`_ and match it against the expected
 value.